 Not all remote professionals work from home 100% of the time.
-In fact, among all telecommute jobs added to the Virtual Vocations database during 2017, 27.24% were remote job openings that required at least some degree of field travel.
+In fact, among all telecommute jobs added to the Virtual Vocations database during 2017, 27.24% were remote job openings that required at least some degree of travel for business.
 If you are a telecommuter who is frequently on the move, Virtual Vocations has essential tips for making your working life more efficient and less stressful.

 5 Essential Tips for Telecommuters Who Travel for Work